microbit-sam/microbit-docs/docs/concepts.md

 The micro:bit runtime provides an easy to use environment for programming the BBC micro:bit in the C/C++ language.
 It contains device drivers for all the hardware capabilities of the micro:bit, and also a suite of runtime mechanisms to make programming the micro:bit easier and more flexible.
-These range from control of the LED mtrix display to peer-to-peer radio communication and secure Bluetooth Low Energy services.
+These range from control of the LED matrix display to peer-to-peer radio communication and secure Bluetooth Low Energy services.
 The micro:bit runtime is proudly built on the [ARM mbed](https://www.mbed.com) and [Nordic nrf51](http://www.nordicsemi.com) platforms.

 In addition to supporting development in C/C++, the runtime is also designed specifically to support higher level languages provided by our partners that target the micro:bit.
-It is currently used as a support library for all the languages on the BBC [www.microbit.co.uk](http://www.microbit.co.uk) website, including Microsoft Block, Microsoft TouchDevelop, Code Kingdoms
+It is currently used as a support library for all the languages on the BBC [www.microbit.co.uk](http://www.microbit.co.uk) website, including Microsoft Block Editor, Microsoft Touch Develop, Code Kingdoms
 JavaScript and Micropython languages.

 ![micro:bit runtime](resources/examples/concepts/architecture.png)